schlotg/viage/README.md

 [Angular - project](https://github.com/schlotg/angular-shopping-list)

 ### Is Viage easy?
 I think so.
 If you compare the React, Angular, and the Viage versions of the Shopping List App.
 You will see that a similar amount of code had to be written for each framework.
-It is my opinoin that the Viage version wins at being the smallest and easiest to understand.
+Viage's classes and API are small.
+Viage relies on standard web technologies whenever possible and minimizes re-invention.
+It is my opinion that the Viage version of the Shopping List App wins at being the smallest and easiest to understand.

 ### What are the advantages of Viage?
 * Viage is fast and small